 - If you have extracted apricot juice, you should ideally consume it within 10 minutes.
 That said, the juice can be frozen for one month and consumed later too.

-So you are now eager to make apricot juice!
+So after learning of all the wonderful benefits of apricots we have covered in this article you are now eager to make apricot juice!
 There are two methods for juicing apricots:

 1. Using a juicer: